epics-containers/epics-containers.github.io/docs/user/reference/faq.rst

 Why have ioc-XXX repositories?
 ------------------------------
-Why not put the Dockerfile and image generating in the support module itself instead of creating a separate Generic ioc module for each image we generate?
+Why not put the Dockerfile and image generating in the support module itself instead of creating a separate Generic IOC module for each image we generate?

 Answers: